 This page also includes a Search option to help you find specific files.
 For more information, see Find an Uploaded File.

 The maximum size for each file is 10 MB.
 We recommend that you use standard compression tools to reduce PDF and image file sizes before you add the files to your course.

 You can upload multiple files at a time.

 If you have very large audio files or large data sets to share with your students, do not use the Files & Uploads page to add these files to your course.
 Instead, use another hosting service to host these files.

 Ensure that you obtain copyright permissions for files and images you upload to your course, and that you cite sources appropriately.

-To upload a file, follow these steps.
+To upload one or more files, follow these steps.

-From the Content menu, select Files & Uploads.
+On the Content menu, select Files & Uploads.